CovertRob/LS-Backend-Core/py130_notes.md

   4. What is the difference between imperitive and declarative programming?
 Use a code example with a transformation or selection function to explain.
   5. What does using declaritive programming techniques with higher-order functions allow us to accomplish in Python with regards to OO design principles? think for_each
   6. Provide a code example of a function factory and what they are useful for.
+  7. How do callables fit into functions and classes?
 - Generator Expressions
   1. What is a generator?
 Is it an iterable?
   2. What is a generator expression?